Note: Only watched season 1

 I liked Bofuri when it was just Kaede exploiting this video game, acknowledged to be a video game, and that just didn't happen often enough for me.
 At the end of every episode, you get this chatroom bit of players talking about her as if she's some crazy rarity, which was fun, but I didn't think the praise was warranted most of the time.

 The speed in which she -or any other character in the anime for that matter- defeats a monster is ridiculous.
 How is she able to if her attack stat is 0 and she's not some ridiculously high level yet?
+I also don't buy that she finds all these game-breaking abilities no one else has ever found before in this extremely popular MMORPG.

 Events you think deserve its own episode are over in a minute, and then the next big event happens that same episode, which again, is over and done with the same minute it's stated to exist.
-And as if things aren't moving in super speed already, this anime has an abundance of compilation scenes,
+And as if things aren't moving in super speed already, this anime has an abundance of compilation scenes, accompanied by the same stupid music track as well.
+How lazy can you get.

 This could've been funny, simple entertainment, but the story is in a constant hurry to tell itself and I don't think Kaede is that special after seeing her friend fight.
 The anime has a strange preference for this friend as well, even though she and her fights are boring.